 - Large zippered binder pouch for carrying supplies

 - Hole reinforcements

-- Yellow Highlighter
+- Highlighter (except purple)

 Daily homework assignments will not be accepted after the due date.
 Long-term homework assignments (projects and extended writings) will be accepted up to three days late, dropping a grade for each day they are late.
 Late work from excused absences will be accepted late as outlined in the Time Tracker.